 CLIMBING THE STAIR ... cont ...

 On the next three levels the atmosphere of 'offices' has been subtly skewed to 'apartment-house' by debris of domesticity: pinned photos, dying plants, shower-steam, beer bottles.
-The change starts on landing L-1 where a shower and wc face a glazed door that reveals what appears to be an ordinary home hallway - a strange suprise: a family flat.
+The change starts on landing L-1 where a shower and wc face a glazed door that reveals what appears to be an ordinary home hallway - a strange surprise: a family flat.

-CENTRAL STAIR: L-1 LANDING WC & SHOWER (pic 9-94 / to S) On landing 1, opposite the front-door of Froujke's and Diderik's apt is a wc and shower.
+STAIR: L1 LANDING WC & SHOWER On landing 1, opposite the front-door of Froujke's and Diderik's apt is a wc and shower.
 A shared facility that they use as the bathroom of their apt. |

 .